dgatland/dgatland.github.io/content/projects/whangarei-housing-model.md

   priority : 0.8
 ---

-I led the development of an online housing capacity model for Whangārei.
+I led the development of an online housing capacity model for Whangārei while working for [MRCagney](https://www.mrcagney.com/).
 The model computes the plan-enabled and commercially feasible housing capacity of the urban environment of Whangārei.
 It was developed to help the Council meet the statutory requirements of the National Policy Statement on Urban Development (2020).
 I was the project manager for this project and also led the data science for the data pre-processing elements of the project.

 I developed and implemented a complex and detailed geospatial processing pipeline as pre-processing for our computational Housing Capacity and Feasibility Model for Whangārei District Council.
 The model